Lab 1: Getting to know your Mango Pi

 1. First, disconnect or switch off your Pi.

 2. Pick out two female-male jumpers from your kit, one red and one black.
 You'll use the red for power and black for ground.
-Of course electrons don't care about colors, but adopting good conventions will helps us humans more easily trace and debug our circuits.
+Electrons don't care about colors, but adopting good conventions will helps us humans more easily trace and debug our circuits.

 3. Orient your Pi so that the 40-pin header is in a vertical column on the right edge to match the pinout diagram.
-Use the pinout to identify a 5V power pin and a GND pin on the header of the Mango Pi.
-Connect the female ends of the jumpers to the Mango Pi: black jumper to ground and red to power.
+Use the pinout/color to identify a 5V power pin and a GND pin on the header of the Mango Pi.
+Connect the female ends to the Mango Pi: black jumper to ground and red to power.

-You'll refer to the pinout a lot, keep that handy refcard in your kit.
+You'll refer to the pinout a lot, keep the refcard in your kit.
 We also have a command-line version for that retro ascii art feel.
-Try it out now!
-(New: see snazzy updated pinout improved by Daniel!)
+Try the command out now!

 $ pinout.py